 Normally, taking private one-on-one tutoring classes is not on the top of any student’s list (math tutoring does not usually equal fun), it’s often the decision of the parents (sometimes on the advice of the teacher of the discipline in question).

-communication should be at the very heart of private instruction: continual feedback and student testimonials will help the home tutor to: Improve his or her classes Refine certain points Allow the student to express him or herself honestly on goals while asking practical questions to the teacher.
+So, communication should be at the very heart of private instruction: continual feedback and student testimonials will help the home tutor to:

 Of course, the student’s courses and books are excellent tools to learn, revise and develop his or her capacities, so it’s essential to have a dictionary for language classes for example.